ichen-lab-ucsb/DeCatCounter/README.md

 In order for the pipeline to be called from any directory and for the pipeline to call the translator reliably, both scripts must be placed in a directory that is in the user's PATH environment variable upon download.
 For example, for Unix/Linux users, scripts could be placed in `/usr/local/bin/` upon download.
 These files can be placed in that directory with the command:

-`cp /path/to/pipeline.sh /path/to/translator.py /usr/local/bin/`
+`cp /path/to/pipeline.sh /usr/local/bin/`

-XXX and the translation tool must be made executable.
+DeCatCounter must be made executable.
 This can be done by entering the following commands from the local directory where they are stored:

-`chmod +x XXX.sh`
-`chmod +x translator.py`
+`chmod +x DeCatCounter.sh`

 The pipeline will not be found unless it is stored in the working directory or in a directory that is in the user's PATH environment (e.g. `bin/`).
-Also, the pipeline will not be able to find the translator if it is not stored in a directory that is in the user's PATH environment (e.g. `bin/`).

 # INPUT